-IDI was incorporated in the British Virgin Islands in 1993 and is principally responsible (during the period up until 30 June 2015) for:
+IDI was incorporated in the British Virgin Islands in 1993 and was principally responsible until 30 June 2015 for:

-- (i) Managing ICC cricket events; - (ii) Managing the commercial rights to cricket events; - (iii) Managing the ICC Development Program; and - Providing such administration and other services as are required by the ICC. - IDI is a wholly owned subsidiary of ICC.
+- (i) Managing ICC cricket events; - (ii) Managing the commercial rights to cricket events; - (iii) Managing the ICC Development Program; and - (iv) Providing such administration and other services as are required by the ICC.

+IDI is a wholly owned subsidiary of ICC.